lucylow/Microaggression_bingo/README.md

 # Microaggression Bingo
 A bingo board mobile application.

+## Slogan
 Death by a thousand papercuts.
 Let's play the privilege game?

-## Definitions

-PRIVILEGE == "Special rights, advantages, or immunity granted or available only to a particular person or group."
-MICROAGGRESSION == "Daily verbal, behavioural, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative prejudicial slights and insults toward any group."

 ## Technical: How it works
 * HTML5 + CSS3
   * Game transitions and animations
   * Audio for bingo sound